apurbzz-1994/canvaslms-subaccount-visualiser/README.md

 `python3 main.py`

-Depending on your system, you may need to use `python` or `python3` in the above command
+Depending on your system, you may need to use `python` or `python3` in the above command.

 This will launch the dashboard.